natashagit/Bangladesh_storm_dashboard_complete/README.md

 # Mosam: Monitoring and Observation for Storm Assessment and Mobilization (Bangladesh)

-A comprehensive web-based dashboard for assessing storm risk to health and education facilities in Bangladesh at the sub-district level.
+A comprehensive web-based dashboard for assessing storm risk to children under five in Bangladesh at the sub-district level.

 ## Features